mcramileux/kristines-basic-README-generator/output/README.md

 npm i

 ## Usage
-Clone the repository on your local machine and then run the command: node index.js.
+Clone the repository on your local machine and then run the command: node index.js

 ## License
-This project is [MIT](https://choosealicense.com/licenses/mit/) license.
+This project is MIT license.

 ## Contributing
-This is an open source project - create a new branch and submit a pull request.
+This is an open source project - create a new branch and submit a pull request

 ## Tests
 npm run test